 Fats are often seen as being dangerous or unhealthy, but that's not entirely accurate.
-Your body needs fats to function.
-Getting healthy fats in your diet is critical to keeping your skin, organs, and endocrine system (responsible for making and regulating hormones) functioning properly.
-However, not all fats are created equal.
+Your body needs some fat to function.
+Getting healthy fats in your diet is critical to keeping your skin, organs, and endocrine system (responsible for making and managing hormones) working properly.
+But not all fats are created equal.

 Each type of fat is structured slightly differently.
 Saturated fats have a chemical composition that allows them to solidify more easily, while unsaturated fats are structured in a way that keeps them liquid at room temperature.
-Butter and bacon grease are generally saturated fats, while olive oil is an unsaturated fat.
+For example, butter and bacon grease are saturated fats, while olive oil and canola oil are unsaturated fats.

-These differences in the chemical composition of fats are the basis for their varying health effects.
-While small quantities of fats typically aren’t a problem, consuming large amounts of saturated or trans fats is generally considered to be bad for your health.
+While small quantities of fats typically aren’t a problem, eating large amounts of saturated or trans fats is generally considered to be bad for your health.

 High LDL cholesterol levels can seriously and negatively affect your body.
 LDL cholesterol is one of the biggest causes of and risk factors for heart disease.
 This is the type of cholesterol that causes plaque buildup in your arteries, which is a primary cause of heart attacks.
 Plaque in your arteries can also break off and travel to your brain, leading to strokes.

 Similarly, trans fats, or partially hydrogenated fats, not only raise your LDL cholesterol but also lower your “good” HDL cholesterol level.
-In fact, the Food and Drug Administration has taken steps to completely remove artificial trans fats from processed foods because they are deemed unsafe.
+The FDA has taken steps to completely remove artificial trans fats from processed foods.

 On the other hand, mono- and polyunsaturated fats decrease the amount of bad cholesterol in your body.
-Because of this, it’s recommended that you keep saturated fats to less than 10% of your daily caloric intake and replace as many saturated fats with unsaturated fats as possible.
+Because of this, it’s recommended that you keep saturated fats to less than 10% of your daily calories and replace saturated fats with unsaturated fats as much as possible.

 Foods With Saturated Fats

 If you’re looking to eat healthier, avoiding saturated fats is an important step to take.
-Here are 6 foods high in saturated fats to avoid.
+Here are six foods high in saturated fats to avoid.